How to tell your children about divorce and separation: seven top tips

 What is the best and worst age for divorce for children?

-The impact of divorce on children can vary depending on various factors, and it's important to note that there is no universal best or worst age for divorce for children.
-Each child's experience is unique, and the effects of divorce can be influenced by a range of factors, including their individual temperament, family dynamics, and the level of conflict or cooperation between the parents.
+The impact of divorce on children can vary depending on lots of factors, and it's important to note that there is no universal best or worst age for divorce for children.
+Each child's experience is unique, and the effects of divorce can be influenced by a range of factors, including their individual temperament, family dynamics and the level of conflict or cooperation between the parents.

 The timing of when to tell your child about your impending divorce can be a crucial consideration.
 It's generally recommended to inform your child about the divorce as soon as the decision has been made and plans for separation are certain.
 Delaying the discussion for an extended period can lead to confusion for the child.